BrandonWarrior/battleships/README.md

 ## Features

+- Home Screen: The game now features a home screen with options to start the game or view instructions on how to play.

 - Player vs. Computer: The player and computer take turns guessing the location of each other's ships.

-- Random Ship Placement: Both player and computer ships are placed randomly on their respective grids.
+- Random Ship Placement: Ships are placed randomly on the grids for both the player and the computer, with no overlap between ships.

-- Guess Validation: The game ensures that the player's guesses are valid and within the grid boundaries.
+- Guess Validation: The game ensures that the player's guesses are valid, preventing out-of-bound entries or previously guessed coordinates.

+- Input Validation: Players must enter their name before the game can begin, and invalid choices on the home screen are caught and handled appropriately.

 - Feedback: Hits, misses, and sunk ships are displayed in real-time during the game.

+- End Game Menu: When the game is over, players are presented with an option to restart the game or return to the home screen.

 ## Game Rules

-- Player vs. Computer: The player and computer take turns guessing the location of each other's ships.
+- The player and the computer take turns guessing the location of each other's ships.

+- The goal is to sink all of the opponent's ships before your own fleet is destroyed.

-- Random Ship Placement: Both player and computer ships are placed randomly on their respective grids.
+- Ships are placed randomly on the grid.

-- Guess Validation: The game ensures that the player's guesses are valid and within the grid boundaries.

-- Feedback: Hits, misses, and sunk ships are displayed in real-time during the game.
+- Players are prompted to input row and column values to guess where the opponent's ships are.

+- Hits will be marked as "H", misses as "M", and unexplored spots as "O".

 ## How to Play

+- Upon launching, the player is presented with a home screen where they can either start the game or view instructions on how to play.

-- The game begins by asking the player to enter their name.
+- After selecting the "Start Game" option, the player is asked to enter their name, and the game begins.

-- The player and the computer each have a grid with ships placed randomly.

-- The player takes turns guessing the location of the computer's ships by entering row and column coordinates.

-- The computer also guesses the player's ship locations.
+- The player takes turns guessing the location of the computer's ships by entering row and column coordinates, and the computer does the same for the player's grid.

-- The game continues until either the player or the computer sinks all of the opponent's ships.
+- The game continues until one side sinks all the ships.

 ## Example Gameplay